Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: The 2D single-MFP BTE

 \section{The 2D single-MFP BTE}

-The phonon BTE is an integro-differential equation that describes heat conduction beyond the diffusive regime~\cite{chenbook,peierls1929kinetischen}.
-By taking into account the phonons' mean-free-path (MFP) distribution, which is in general anisotropic, it captures the mode-resolved interaction between the geometry and the underlying material~\cite{romano2021efficient}, a phenomenon commonly known as classical phonon size effects~\cite{chenbook}.
+We are interested in computing the effective thermal conductivity tensor $\kappa$ of a periodic nanostructure.
+To this end, we consider a simulation domain composed of a square with side $L$, to which periodic boundary conditions are applied along both axes (see Fig.~\ref{fig0}-a).
+To calculate, for example, $\kappa_{xx}$, we apply a temperature jump of $\Delta T_{\mathrm{ext}}$ = 1 K across the $x$-axis, and average the $x$-component of heat flux,

+To calculate the heat flux, we note that, at the nanoscales, heat conduction deviates from the standard Fourier law because the mean-free-path (MFP) of heat carriers, i.e. \emph{phonons}, becomes comparable with the material's feature size.
+This phenomenon, commonly known as classical phonon size effects~\cite{chenbook}, can be captured by the phonon Boltzmann transport equation (BTE)~\cite{chenbook,peierls1929kinetischen,romano2021efficient}.
 There are different flavors of the BTE, depending on the needed accuracy.
 In this work, we use the single-MFP version of the BTE, a textbook-case also known as the \textit{gray} model~\cite{chenbook}; within this approximation, a bulk material is simply parameterized by its thermal conductivity $\kappa_{\mathrm{bulk}}$ and MFP $\Lambda$.
-Furthermore, we consider two-dimensional (2D) transport, i.e. phonon directions are parameterized by the polar angle $\phi$.
+We consider two-dimensional (2D) transport, i.e. phonon directions are parameterized by the polar angle $\phi$.
 With these assumptions, the gray BTE reads as

-where $\Delta T(\mathbf{r},\phi)$ is the pseudo phonon deviational temperature (in short, ``phonon temperatures'' throughout the text), the unknown of our problem, and $\mathbf{\hat{s}}(\phi)=\sin{\phi}\mathbf{\hat{x}}+\cos{\phi}\mathbf{\hat{y}}$ is the phonon direction.
+where $\g(x,y,\phi) = \left[T(x,y,\phi)-T_0\right]/\Delta T_{\mathrm{ext}}$ is a deviational pseudo phonon temperature, normalized by $\Delta T_{\mathrm{ext}}$ (in short, ``phonon temperatures'' throughout the text), the unknown of our problem; $T_0$ is a reference temperature.
+The vector $\mathbf{\hat{s}}(\phi)=\sin{\phi}\mathbf{\hat{x}}+\cos{\phi}\mathbf{\hat{y}}$ is the phonon direction, illustrated in Fig.~\ref{fig0}a.
 Note that the BTE is often formulated in terms of distribution functions or energy density~\cite{chenbook,Majumdar1993am,murthy1998finite}.
 The temperature formulation used here is simply obtained by a change of variables~\cite{romano2015}.
 Lastly, the angular-resolved heat flux is given by